-The Board of Directors spends most of its governance time during board meetings.
-Yet if you ask board members what is the least rewarding part of board service, they will often respond that it is attending board meetings.
-Board meetings don’t have to be boring.
-In fact, you don’t want boring meetings if the goal is to have a fully functioning governing board.
+The Board of Directors spends most of its governance time during board meetings, yet if you ask board members what is the least rewarding part of board service, they will often respond that it is attending board meetings.
+Board meetings don’t have to be boring, and certainly shouldn't be if the goal is to have a fully functioning governing board.

-It is important that board meetings be productive and that board member volunteer time is well spent.
-How can you get through long board meetings without producing yawns from board members?
-Running a productive board meeting can be challenging.
+It is important that board meetings be productive and that board members' volunteer time is well spent.
 The ultimate goal is to have a board meeting that encourages participation from all of the members and facilitates dialogue about important issues and concerns to the organization.
-The resources shared within this subchapter can help improve not only how your board meetings are run, but also how much they improve board member engagement.
+The resources shared within this section can help to improve how your board meetings are run and boost board member engagement.